 Learn bird identification and sharpen your field skills with help from world-renowned birders.
-You’ll build your confidence in identifying the birds around you with week-by-week video instruction and built-in bird ID quizzes.
+You’ll build your confidence in identifying the birds around you with week-by-week entirely online video instruction and built-in bird ID quizzes.

 Build Your Skills